navyaagrawal29/TrendingYoutubeVideos/README.md

 # TrendingYoutubeVideos

-Our code predicts whether a particular youtube will be categorized as treanding or not
+Our code predicts whether a particular YouTube will be categorized as trending or not.

-In order to achieve this we have used a probabilistic approach using naive bayes theorem
+In order to achieve this we have used a probabilistic approach using Naive Bayes Theorem.

-We have applied this model on the column 'tags' as from the pre-processing and EDA done before this column was most significant
+We have applied this model on the column 'tags' as from the pre-processing and EDA done before, this column was most significant.